 Exploring the rest of Amelia Island from the hotel

 You could easily spend a week just on the grounds of the resort without being bored.
 There’s so much to do!
-But if you’d like to explore the rest of Amelia Island during your trip, you may want to consider renting a car or hiring a car service by the day.
+But if you’d like to explore the rest of Amelia Island during your trip, you might want to consider renting a car or hiring a car service by the day.

 We had driven down in our rental car after visiting Savannah, Georgia, so we spent our days driving around the island.